 Over the next five years, IRIS-HEP will focus on developing innovative software for use in particle physics research with the HL-LHC as the key science driver.
 It will also create opportunities for training and education in related areas of computational and data science and outreach to the general public.
 The institute will also work to increase participation from women and minorities who are underrepresented in high-energy physics research.

 IRIS-HEP brings together multidisciplinary teams of researchers and educators from 17 universities, including Mark Neubauer, a professor of physics at the University of Illinois at Urbana-Champaign and a faculty affiliate with the National Center for Supercomputing Applications (NCSA) in Urbana.
-Neubauer is a member of the ATLAS Experiment, which generates and analyzes data from particle collisions at the LHC.
-Neubauer will serve on the IRIS-HEP Executive Board and coordinate the institute’s activities to develop and evolve the strategic vision of the institute.
+Neubauer is a member of the ATLAS Collaboration, which generates and analyzes data from particle collisions at the LHC.
+Neubauer will serve on the IRIS-HEP executive board and coordinate the institute’s activities to develop and evolve its strategic vision.

 Neubauer will receive NSF funding through IRIS-HEP to contribute to the institute’s efforts in software research and innovation.
 He plans to collaborate with Daniel S. Katz, NCSA’s assistant director for scientific software and applications, to put together a team to research new approaches and systems for data analysis and innovative algorithms that apply machine learning and other approaches to accelerate computation on modern computing architectures.